lemelon/cozysdk-client/api.md

 ### create(docType, attributes, callback)

-This enables the user to add a new item.
+This enables users to add a new item.

 #### What is 'docType'?